worldbank/rissk/FEATURES_SCORES.md

 **Score**

 To control the sensibility of the outlier detection algorithm, `f__total_duration` is rounded to the next 10 minutes interval.
-Anomalies are detected using the [ECOD](https://arxiv.org/pdf/2201.00382.pdf), a fast, non-parametric and easy-to-interpret algorithm using cumulative distribution functions.
-The automatically determined contamination level can be [overwritten manually](README.md#Advanced-Use).

 ## total_elapsed

 **Feature**

 **Score**

+lower and upper outlier detection using ECOD, correlated up to a certain level, we take upper and lower outlier booleans to avoid corraltion with duration.

 ## single_question